undoio/python-debugging/README.md

 - `py-reverse-advance-function` (`pyra`) to continue backwards until the previous Python function call
 - `py-last-attr` (`pyla`) to search backwards or forwards until an object attribute is assigned

+The `py-step` and `py-reverse-step` commands take an optional argument specifying the Python bytecode opcode to step until.

 The `py-advance-function` and `py-reverse-advance-function` commands take an optional argument specifying which function to advance to.

 The `py-last-attr` command takes an optional argument to specify which attribute name to search for.